 The North American Free Trade Agreement (NAFTA).
-The first U.S. bilateral FTAs-with Israel (1985) and included a list of MEAs whose provisions generally would supersede NAFTA in the event of conflict.
+The first U.S. bilateral FTAs-with Israel (1985) and Canada (1988)-did not contain environmental provisions.
+NAFTA (1994, with Canada and Mexico), however, included a list of MEAs whose provisions generally would supersede NAFTA in the event of conflict.
 President Clinton, fulfilling a campaign promise, further negotiated an environmental side agreement to NAFTA.
 The North American Agreement on Environmental Cooperation contained 10 objectives on environmental cooperation in matters affecting trade, technical assistance, and capacity building.
 It also included a dispute settlement arrangement distinct from NAFTA that could levy a monetary assessment, with the suspension of trade benefits as a last resort.
 Since NAFTA, all U.S. FTAs have included environmental provisions.
 The U.S. FTA with Jordan (2001) contained the first environmental provisions incorporated directly into the main text of the agreement, but with less rigorous dispute settlement provisions than more recent agreements.